 Survival The Ultimate Challenge requires you to periodically order your survivors to eat and drink.
 If their thirst or hunger bars become empty, their health begins to go down.
 They die if their health ever reaches zero.
 This makes for more of a challenge in one particular level of the game which has scarce food.

-Seven Days To Die lives on this as one of its core mechanics.
+7 Days to Die lives on this as one of its core mechanics.
 Food recovers your hunger bar and slightly heals you.
 Water recovers your hydration bar, aswell as recovering a huge chunk of your health.

 Might and Magic features food as a supply consumed by your characters over time.
 It's easy to replenish by buying from an inn, harvesting trees, casting a spell, etc. Lack of food will gradually damage the health of characters and in some cases kill them.